 Getting to the Holiday Lights on the River

-Tips for making the most of the Holiday Lights on the River
+Tips for the Holiday Lights on the River

 - Arrive at least an hour early, especially on the weekends.
 Once entry begins, getting the cars in the waiting area into the park can take up to thirty minutes.

 - The road through the park is an unmarked two-lane road.
 If you want to stop for a moment, tend to the family, or capture some photos, pull off to the side so the other cars can get around.